CodeHavenX/MonoRepo/alpaca-scheduler/back-end/README.md

    3. Check `Add the *.docker.internal names to the host's /etc/hosts file (Requires password)`
    4. Apply and restart.
 This is important given supabase isn't fully compatible with Windows
 3. Follow the steps [here](https://supabase.com/docs/guides/cli/getting-started) to install a local supabase instance.
-4. Once you've installed supabase, `cd MonoRepo/alpaca-scheduler` and enter `supabase start` .
+4. Once supabase is installed, `cd MonoRepo/alpaca-scheduler` and enter `supabase start` .
 This will be used for local development.

 ### Ubuntu Work Around for Docker Desktop
 ```bash